 Where it is not possible to schedule medical and/or dental appointments outside regularly scheduled working hours, time off for medical and dental appointments for employees or for dependent family members shall be permitted.
-Deductions shall be made from sick leave entitlement for medical and dental appointments, for an employee or for the dependent family members of an employee, only where such medical and dental appointments are in excess of two (2) hours duration.
+Deductions shall be made from sick leave entitlement for medical and dental appointments, for an employee or for the dependent family members of an employee.